larsonan/Zwyx/README.md

 ```

 And now you know how print.line and print.d work: they are functions taking a single argument.

+## Commas
+Commas can be used as a shorthand for setting a struct's members in the order in which they were declared.
+Each comma indicates an insertion, so a final comma on the end is always needed.

+`p~Point.{1,4,}`

+This can also be done with functions.
+When you call the default method, the member counter in the compiler is automatically reset to the first member, allowing you to use the same syntax again for another call.

+`print_sum.{1,4,; 2,5,;}`

 ## Control Flow
 Control flow is obtained with the use of operators.
 These are ? (branch), ^ (else) and ?* (while).